bevacqua/insignia/readme.markdown

 ### `.destroy()`

 Removes all event listeners, CSS classes, and DOM elements created by Insignia.
 The input's `value` is set to the output of `.values()`.
 Once the instance is destroyed it becomes useless, and you'll have to call `insignia(element, options)` once again if you want to restore the behavior.

+# Known Limitations

+On old versions of IE, Insignia won't automatically convert leftovers in the input box into tags during `blur` events.
+That's because the selection API demands that the element is focused (and thus blurred afterwards)

 # License